 Is there a place famous for its cornmeal in your country too?

-Do you remember the post about Corn Bread With Raisin made by mom II?
-I told that one of my students brought some cronmeal from this Black Sea Region, and it was the first time I saw a ‘real’ cornmeal.
+One of my students brought some cornmeal from this Black Sea Region, and it was the first time I saw a ‘real’ cornmeal.
 It was the real McCoy, not like the one I buy from supermarkets, so I asked her to buy some more for me this year.
 I never miss the opportunity of getting the original example of a food!
 She kindly accepted and brought it at the beginning of this term.
 So luckily I used ‘real’ cornmeal for this glossy cornmeal.

 This was the first time I made cornbread, so I asked my student if she knew any recipe for it.
 She got the recipe from her grandma and shared with me.
 What a cooperation!
 I would like to thank her once more from here.

 We enjoyed this cornbread just like people from Black Sea Region do and I loved it with soup the most while my husband loved it with butter.

 Other Bread Recipes Without Yeast You Might Like

 Other Corn Flour Bread Recipes You Might Like

 A wonderful smelling cornbread perfect with soups!